Newcastle-under-Lyme: Transport

 Newcastle-under-Lyme is served by the M6 motorway to the south and west of Newcastle and by the A500 road to the north and east.
 There are access points from the M6 at junctions 15 and 16, to the south and north respectively.
 The A34 trunk road runs through Newcastle from north to south and was the main road between Birmingham and Manchester until the M6 motorway opened.
 There is a large bus station in the town centre.

 Newcastle-Under-Lyme station site, now Stations Walk.

 Newcastle-under-Lyme railway station, which was not within the town but towards Water Street on the Stoke to Market Drayton Line, closed in 1964 under the Beeching cuts.
 The line from Silverdale to Pipe Gate remained open to serve Silverdale Colliery and a creamery at Pipe Gate until 1998, when the line closed to all stone and mineral traffic.
 It now forms part of a green way from Silverdale to Newcastle-under-Lyme, with the station site being called "Station Walks".
 The nearest station to the town is Stoke-on-Trent railway station which is between the town centre of Newcastle and city centre of Stoke-on-Trent and serves the Potteries as a whole.
 Newcastle is the third-largest town in England (by population) to have no railway station.

-Most of the bus network is run by First Potteries Limited and D&G Bus.
+Most of the bus network is run by First Potteries and D&G Bus.